Where We Treat Your Pets Like They Were Our Own

 “If I would have recommended it for my own pet, why would I not offer it to my patients?
 It’s a great tool to help control pain, and other ailments in pets”.

-After two years of operating a mobile pet acupuncture clinic, Dr. Wilson started a “brick and mortar” in Somersworth, NH, veterinary clinic in 2018.
-Her practice grew and in 2022, Dr Wilson and her husband , Ken Wilson, built their “Acupetvet home” in Dover, NH.
+After two years of operating a mobile veterinary acupuncture practice, Dr. Wilson opened a brick-and-mortar clinic in Somersworth, New Hampshire, in 2018.
+In 2022, she and her husband, Ken Wilson, built the permanent Acupetvet home in Dover, New Hampshire.

-With over two decades of experience, Nichole’s expertise is a valuable asset to Acupetvet’s team.
+With over two decades of experience, Nichole’s expertiseis a valuable asset to Acupetvet’s team.
 Her passion for animals and commitment to the highest standards of veterinary care make her a true professional in her field.

 Chris earned his degree in Veterinary Technology in 2013.
 For over 10 years, he’s served as a Certified Veterinary Technician and has gained a wealth of experience across various fields, including general practice, dermatology, nutrition, and animal physical rehabilitation.
 It was in veterinary physical rehabilitation that he found his true calling.